estandengrant/Natural_Language_NN_Model/README.md

 # NATURAL LANGUAGE NEURAL NETWORK MODEL

-It is well documented that mental health problems are becoming increasignly more prevelant amongst children and young adults.
-This increase coencides with the growth of social media and shift towards a more virual form of communication, often making it hard for parents and peers to identify mental health troubles early and seek the help a child may need.
-Using modern technology, we can begin to identify and detect early signs of depression and anxiety and seek to provide help at an early stage.
+The growing prevalence of mental health issues amongst children and young adults has been linked to the rise of social media and the shift towards virtual communication.
+This evolution complicates early detection of mental health concerns, making it challenging for parents and peers to recognise problems and intervene promptly.
+Leveraging modern technology offers a pathway to identify early indicators of depression and anxiety, enabling timely assistance.

-This notebooks aims to assess the potential benefits of using Neural Networks to detect potentially alarming messages online.
-Given an extensive sample of messages (both alarming and not), I compare the accuracy of a traditional model (Naive Bayes) to a Deep Learning model when classifying messages.
-We see a significant improvement in accuracy.
+This notebook evaluates the use of Neural Networks for detecting concerning messages online.
+By analysing a comprehensive dataset of messages (both concerning and non-concerning), it contrasts the performance of a traditional Naive Bayes model with that of a Deep Learning model in message classification.
+The results demonstrate a notable enhancement in accuracy with the Deep Learning approach.

 ### Notebook Structure: 📂
 - Construction of preprocessing functions.